Secretary-designee Brad Pfaff

 Prior to his appointment, Pfaff was the deputy chief of staff to U.S. Representative Ron Kind.
-He has also served as the executive director of the U.S. Department of Agriculture Farm Service Agency, overseeing the implementation of federal crop assistance programs, the Conservation Reserve Program, and federal farm loan programs.
+He has also served as the Wisconsin State Executive Director and the National Deputy Administrator for Farm Programs at the U.S. Department of Agriculture Farm Service Agency, overseeing the implementation of federal crop assistance programs, the Conservation Reserve Program, and federal farm loan programs.

 Previously, Pfaff was a staff member for U.S. Senator Herb Kohl and served on the La Crosse County Board.
 Pfaff and his family live in Onalaska.

 Randy Romanski was announced deputy secretary of the Wisconsin Department of Agriculture, Trade and Consumer Protection by Secretary Brad Pfaff in January 2019.
 He brings decades of experience in government administration and policy development to the department.